-• High risk Fall sports (Competitive Cheer, Football, Volleyball) are scheduled to begin on March 1, 2021, approved by NYSPHSAA officers (9-9-20).

-Note: High risk start date is contingent upon authorization from state officials.

-- Sections determine Fall Sports Season II end date; recommended end date May 1st. - Sections have the ability to move other sports to Fall Sports Season II in addition to Fall Competitive Cheer, Football, and Volleyball. - Practice requirements for Fall Sports Season II are 6 for all sports, except for Football which will require 10 approved by NYSPHSAA officers (9-9-20). - Seven Consecutive Day Rule will be waived for entire Fall Sports Season II, approved by NYSPHSAA officers (9-9-20). - Game/ Contest limits no change. - No Regional/State championships, approved by NYSPHSAA officers (7-16-20).
+- Low/Moderate risk sports start date of March 1, 2021, approved by NYSPHSAA Officers (9-9-20). - High risk sports (Competitive Cheer, Football, Volleyball) are not permitted to begin until authorization is provided by state officials. - Sections determine Fall Sports Season II end date; recommended end date May 1^{st.}. - Sections have the ability to move other sports to Fall Sports Season II in addition to Fall Competitive Cheer, Football, and Volleyball. - Practice requirements for Fall Sports Season II are 6 for all sports, except for Football which will require 10 approved by NYSPHSAA officers (9-9-20). - Seven Consecutive Day Rule will be waived for entire Fall Sports Season II, approved by NYSPHSAA officers (9-9-20). - Game/ Contest limits no change. - No Regional/ State Championships, approved by NYSPHSAA officers (7-16-20).